litestar-org/litestar/docs/usage/exceptions.rst

 Exception handling layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Since Starlite allows users to define both exception handlers and middlewares in a layered fashion, i.e. on individual route handlers, controllers, routers or the app layer, multiple layers of exception handlers are required to ensure that exceptions are handled correctly:
+Since Litestar allows users to define both exception handlers and middlewares in a layered fashion, i.e. on individual route handlers, controllers, routers or the app layer, multiple layers of exception handlers are required to ensure that exceptions are handled correctly: